Skip to content

 docker compose up -d

-After the containers are up, you can access Voltis at http://localhost:8000.
+After the containers are up, you can access Voltis at http://localhost:8080.

 Creating an admin user

-You can create an admin account through the CLI:
+Alternatively, you can create an admin account through the CLI:

 bash